sraddepalli/sraddepalli/README.md

 I'm **[Srinivasa Raju](https://www.linkedin.com/in/sraddepalli/)** ; You can call me - **Srinivas**.

-• Having over 16 years of professional experience in IT with Masters education (MCA) in Computer Science.
+• Having extensive experience in IT Infra, Cyber Security and ITSM with Masters education.

-• Working as Workplace Support Lead \ Desktop Support Lead.
-Worked as **Lead Platform Engineer \  Technology Transformation Lead - Hybrid Cloud & AI**.
+• Working as Modern Workplace \ Infrastructure Engineer.
+Worked as **Platform Engineer \  Technology Consultant**.

 • Helped customers with advisory and delivery services for Cloud Migration engagements.
 Handled multiple IT transformation programs.